ArminJo/EasyButtonAtInt01/README.md

 | `BUTTON_LED_FEEDBACK_PIN` | disabled | The pin to use for button LED feedback. |
 | `INTENTIONALLY_USE_PCI0_FOR_BUTTON1` | disabled | To suppress the warning: "Using PCINT0 interrupt for button 1". |

+The exact pin numbers of the buttons used internally are available by the macros INT0_PIN and INT1_PIN, which are set after the include.

 ### Changing include (*.h) files with Arduino IDE
 First, use *Sketch > Show Sketch Folder (Ctrl+K)*.<br/>